Quarter-a-Pencil Salesman

 Because I like to help, I thought of a few ideas.

-Playground Photography: Students will pay and pose to have their picture on the playground, a fantastic memento for the year.
+Playground Photography- Students will pay to have their picture on the playground, a fantastic memento for the year.

 Clean Classrooms- ask a teacher if she’d pay for services once a week to clean the classroom after school (straighten, sharpen pencils, wipe down desks, dust, etc.).